Mastering AWS VPC: A Step-by-Step Guide with Real-World Example

 • Private Route Table:

-5. Deploy NAT Gateway
+5. Attach NAT Gateway

-6. VPC Peering Setup
+6. Setup of VPC Peering

-• In the VPC Peering Connections section, initiate a peering request from one VPC (VPC-A with CIDR 10.0.0.0/16) to another VPC (VPC-B with CIDR 192.168.0.0/16).
+• Then, under VPC Peering Connections, create a peering request from a peering connection out of one VPC (VPC-A 10.0.0.0/16) into the target VPC (VPC-B 192.168.0.0/16).

 7. Security Groups and NACLs